ballerina-platform/ballerina-spec/beps/tool-scan/1496-in-source-scan-suppression.md

 The two forms scope differently, and the difference is worth stating because it is not symmetric.
 The **leading form** binds to the construct that starts on the line below it — a directive above a field binds to that field, one above a declaration binds to that declaration, and one at the top of a file binds to the first declaration rather than to the file.
 The **trailing form** binds to the construct enclosing everything written on its own line, which is not the same as the construct ending where the comment sits: on `foreach int i in 5...1 {  // scan:suppress …` the finding is in the range expression, and the line's construct is the `foreach`.

-A finding is suppressed when it falls **wholly within** the bound construct and its rule appears in the directive's list.
+A finding is suppressed when it falls **wholly within** the bound construct and the directive applies to its rule — because the rule is named, or because the directive names none and so applies to all.
 Containment rather than overlap is what keeps a directive from reaching a sibling.
 For nearly every rule the bound construct is the finding's own statement or expression.
-Placing a directive before a declaration is legal and scopes to the whole body — occasionally useful, and made safe by the rule list being mandatory.
+Placing a directive before a declaration is legal and scopes to the whole body, which is worth being deliberate about: a directive with no rule list, placed on a declaration, silences everything in it, including findings a later author introduces.

-Where directives nest, **the innermost directive naming the rule wins**: it supplies the recorded justification and it is the one credited with the match.
+Where directives nest, **the innermost directive that applies to the rule wins**: it supplies the recorded justification and it is the one credited with the match.
 A directive on an inner construct naming an unrelated rule does not cancel an accepted exception on an enclosing one — the stricter reading would make a declaration-scoped directive stop applying the moment anyone added an unrelated directive inside the body.

 ### Coverage